saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 ### **What is Python?**
-<span style="color: blue;">**Python** is a general-purpose high-level programming language.
+<span style="color: blue;">**Python**</span> is a general-purpose high-level programming language.
 Being a general-purpose language, it can be used to build almost any type of application with the right tools/libraries.
 Its standard library is large and comprehensive.
 This makes it easy developers to learn python.
 Additionally, python supports objects, modules, threads, exception-handling, and automatic memory management which help in modelling real-world problems and building applications to solve these problems.
 Python is also used in Machine Learning, Artificial Intelligence, Web Development, Web Scraping, and various other domains.</span>

 <br />